Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Rutherford's income level is below the national average, according to latest ATO data aggregated by AreaSearch for financial year ending June 2023.
-The suburb's median income among taxpayers was $50,315 and the average income stood at $63,557, compared to figures for Rest of NSW which were $52,390 and $65,215 respectively.
-Using Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates project approximately $54,773 (median) and $69,188 (average) as of September 2025.
-Census data shows household, family and personal incomes in Rutherford rank modestly, between the 30th and 34th percentiles.
-Income brackets indicate that 36.0% of the community earns within the $1,500 - 2,999 range (5,095 individuals), similar to broader trends across the metropolitan region at 29.9%.
-Housing affordability pressures are severe in Rutherford, with only 80.8% of income remaining after housing costs, ranking at the 30th percentile.
+Rutherford's income level is below the national average, according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The suburb's median income among taxpayers is $50,315 and the average income stands at $63,557.
+Comparatively, Rest of NSW's median and average incomes are $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated current incomes as of September 2025 would be approximately $54,773 (median) and $69,188 (average).
+Census data shows household, family, and personal incomes in Rutherford rank modestly, between the 30th and 34th percentiles.
+Income brackets indicate that 36.0% of the community earns between $1,500 and $2,999 (5,105 individuals), consistent with broader metropolitan trends at 29.9%.
+Housing affordability pressures are severe in Rutherford, with only 80.8% of income remaining, ranking at the 30th percentile.

 Frequently Asked Questions - Income